arvika08/EXP.NO.9-Simulation-of-Pulse-Code-Modulation/README.md

-# EXP.NO.4-Simulation-of-Pulse-Code-Modulation
+# EXP.NO.4-Simulation-of-Sampling and Multiplexing in Pulse code modulation

 # AIM:

-To simulate the process of Pulse Code Modulation (PCM), including sampling, quantization, encoding, and basic visualization of modulation/demodulation using Python.
+To simulate the process of sampling and multiplexing in PCM using python

 # SOFTWARE REQUIRED: